GMOs and Pollinators: Protecting Biodiversity

 What's the Connection Between Monarch Butterflies and GMOs?

 Milkweed is the primary source of food for Monarch caterpillars.
 However, it is also considered an agricultural weed in farm fields and in pastures, due to some species' toxicity to livestock.
-The effectiveness of modern herbicides, including those used with herbicide-resistant GM crops like glyphosate, is one of the many contributing factors to the decline of milkweed.

 However, milkweed density has also declined in non-agricultural areas over the same period, meaning the cause of milkweed decline is a more complex issue.
 Dr. Andrew Kniss, associate professor of weed ecology and management at the University of Wyoming, explains that “research does suggest that there are more important factors than herbicides responsible for the decline of native plant species near crop fields, including milkweeds.”
 He suggests that whatever is reducing milkweed in non-agricultural areas may also be contributing to the decline in agricultural fields, and seeks to unravel the real reasons for the decline in milkweeds in this post on GMOAnswers.com.

-Land-use changes on publicly and privately managed lands, such as the construction of roadways, highways and electrical transmission lines rights-of-way – more than 26 million acres in total – have also contributed to the decline in available milkweed and other nectar plants.
+Land-use changes on publicly and privately managed lands, such as the construction of roadways, highways, and electrical transmission lines rights-of-way – more than 26 million acres in total – have also contributed to the decline in available milkweed and other nectar plants.
 Roadside and public land management practices play a role, including frequent mowing or spraying of critical habitats along roadways, and the timing of these maintenance activities may negatively impact migration and breeding patterns.
 More states enacting Reduced Mowing Laws and better timing of roadside maintenance activities to allow for migration and breeding could help reinvigorate the necessary habitat and reestablish access to food sources for monarchs and other butterfly populations.

 Farmers focus on using fields and can’t efficiently grow food when plants are competing with weeds.
 The goal of an agricultural field is to produce crops, not weeds.
 Farmers make a living producing food, and weeds, such as milkweed, inhibit farmers’ ability to produce all crops.
 However, many farmers recognize the need to preserve milkweed and are establishing buffer zones or wildlife habitat areas to nurture milkweed and monarchs.
 Additional preservation efforts include growing milkweed in other locations outside of agricultural fields, like un-mowed roadsides, private gardens, and other private and public areas.